raspberrypi/picotool/README.md

 - Padding to ensure the encrypted length is a multiple of 4 words
 - Signature metadata block

-The AES key must be provided as a .bin file of the 256 bit AES key to be used for encryption.
+The AES key must be provided as a .bin file containing a 4-way share of the 256 bit AES key to be used for encryption.
+Eg if the 256 bit key is X, the bin file should contain the 256 bit numbers A B C D where X = A ^ B ^ C ^ D.

 ```text
 $ picotool help encrypt